esphome/esphome-docs/components/display/waveshare_epaper.rst

 with ESPHome.
 The 2.13" `TTGO module <https://github.com/lewisxhe/TTGO-EPaper-Series>`__ with an ESP32 on the board is supported as well.
 Depending on your specific revision of the board you might need to try out the `-b73` or `-b1` version (see below).
 Similar modules sold by other vendors might also work but not have been tested yet.
-Currently only single-color E-Ink displays are implemented and of those only a few modules.
+Currently only single-color E-Ink displays are implemented (and of those, only a few modules).
+Waveshare 7-color ACEP displays are also supported (see below); an ESP32 is recommended due to the amount of memory required for the display buffer.

 .. figure:: images/waveshare_epaper-full.jpg
     :align: center